MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-release-version-history.md

 ### New features and improvements
 - Connectors only use TLS 1.2 for all connections.
 See [connector pre-requisites](application-proxy-add-on-premises-application.md#prerequisites) for more details.
 - Improved signaling between the connector and Azure services.
-This includes supporting reliable sessions for WCF communication between the connector and Azure services and DNS caching improvements for WebSocket communications.
+The signaling supports reliable sessions for WCF communication between the connector and Azure services and DNS caching improvements for WebSocket communications.
 - Support for configuring a proxy between the connector and the backend application.
-For more information see [Work with existing on-premises proxy servers](application-proxy-configure-connectors-with-proxy-servers.md).
+For more information, see [Work with existing on-premises proxy servers](application-proxy-configure-connectors-with-proxy-servers.md).

 ### Fixed issues
 - Removed falling back to port 8080 for communications from the connector to Azure services.